thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/Analytics Components/fire-app-builder-google-analytics-component.md

 ## Step 4.
 Set Up Metric Indexes {#step4}

 In this section, you'll do the same thing you did in the previous section but with metric indexes.
-According to [Google Analytics' documentation](https://support.google.com/analytics/answer/1033861?hl=en), "Metrics are quantitative measurements.
+According to [Google Analytics documentation](https://support.google.com/analytics/answer/1033861?hl=en), "Metrics are quantitative measurements.
 The metric Sessions is the total number of sessions.
 The metric Pages/Session is the average number of pages viewed per session."

 1. Expand **GoogleAnalyticsComponent > assets > configurations** and open the **GoogleCustomMetricTags.json** file.